ocean-tracking-network/biologging_standardization/templates/fields/sunElevationAngle.md

 # Field Name
-Sun angle GLS
+Sun elevation anlge

 ## Definition
-*Under construction*
-Angle of the sun to determine twilight derived at the beginning of deployment
+Angle of sun elevation as per geolocation tag calibrations at the beginning of deployment (used to determine twilight).

 ## Format
+Numerical in degrees

 ## Similar Terms
 |Term|Definition URL|Source Vocabulary Publisher/Creator|